DevsparZeroGitHubUser/hello-world/READMEiOs.md

 Callback function that provides Scanning Results from ID Scanning Process<br>
 <b>Parameters:</b>
 * rawOCRResults : Result card info from the reader.
-* onBoardingID : The Overal Transaction ID for the whole Onboarding Process.
+* onBoardingID : The Overall Transaction ID for the whole Onboarding Process.
 * errorMessage : Error passed from processing ID Card result.
 ---
 ```swift